 In general, with regular use, an electric bike battery becomes less efficient after 3 to 5 years.

 Where should I store the battery in the winter?

 If your e-bike lives outside or in an unheated garage/shed you should take the battery inside (for charging or storing over night) when temperatures drop below zero (Celsius).
 If you are putting your e-bike to hibernation over the winter – store the battery inside at room temperature at about 30-60% charged.
 That optimizes battery life.

 How long does it take to charge the battery?

 A full charge can take between 3 and 6 hours, depending on the system.
 The Bosch system, for example, takes about 2 hours to charge an empty battery back to 50%.

 NO – not if you are riding an electric-assisted bike.

-Some systems do – very minimal however.
+Some systems do rejuvenate a little power when braking or downshifting – very minimal, however.

 Can I buy a new motor and how much is it?